 Only 35 to 40 percent of the residents of a typical golf community actually play the game.
-That holds true at the Grove where, despite the community’s Greg Norman signature golf course, most residents are there for other reasons.
+That holds true at the Grove where, despite the community’s premier golf course, most residents are there for other reasons.
 Those include the pool, tennis and social activities at the clubhouse, said Mark Enderle, a partner in Terra Verde, the company developing the community.

 The Grove will have 820 custom homes when it is complete.
 More than 50 have been completed so far.
 The community is in College Grove near State Route 840.

 “These communities get labeled as golf communities, but they’re really lifestyle communities,” said Enderle.
 “You make your decision how to spend your leisure time.
 Our residents spend it where they live.”